A Subtraction Game

 1. Move to an open area away from classroom furniture.
 (JUST TO BE SAFE)

-2. Sit students in a large circle all facing the center.
+2. Sit students in a large circle all facing the centre.

 3. Place one card down behind each player.